ontolex/frequency-attestation-corpus-information/index.md

 back to ([Table of Contents](#table-of-contents))

-The goal of this module is to complement _lemon_ core elements with a vocabulary layer to represent lexicographical and semantic information derived from or defined with reference to corpora and external resources in a way that (a) _generalizes_ over use cases from digital lexicography, natural language processing, artificial intelligence, computational philology and corpus linguistics, that (b) facilitates _exchange, storage and re-usability_ of such data along with lexical information, and that (c) _minimizes information loss_.
+The goal of this module is to complement _OntoLex-Lemon_ elements with a vocabulary layer to represent lexicographical and semantic information derived from or defined with reference to corpora and external resources in a way that (a) _generalizes_ over use cases from digital lexicography, natural language processing, artificial intelligence, computational philology and corpus linguistics, that (b) facilitates _exchange, storage and re-usability_ of such data along with lexical information, and that (c) _minimizes information loss_ in comparison to other commonly used formalisms for such data.

 The scope of the model is three-fold:

-1.  extending the _OntoLex-lexicog_ model with corpus information to support existing challenges in corpus-driven lexicography,
+1.  complementing _OntoLex-Lexicog_ with corpus information to support corpus-driven lexicography (results of statistical analyses) and the inclusion of corpus evidence (attestations),
 2.  modelling _existing_ lexical and distributional-semantic resources (corpus-based dictionaries, collocation dictionaries, embeddings) as linked data, to allow their conjoint publication and inter-operation by Semantic Web standards, and
-3.  providing a conceptual / abstract model of relevant concepts in _distributional semantics_ that facilitates building linked data-based applications that consume and combine both lexical and distributional information.
+3.  providing a conceptual / abstract model of relevant concepts in _distributional semantics_ (embeddings, similarity metrics, collocations) that facilitates building linked data-based applications that consume and combine both lexical and distributional information.

 <div class="note">

 _Corpus_ as used throughout this document is understood in its traditional, broader sense as a structured data collection -- or material suitable for being included into such a collection, such as manuscripts or other works.
 We do not intend to limit the use of the term to corpora in a linguistic or NLP sense.
 Language resources of any kind (web documents, dictionaries, plain text, unannotated corpora, etc.) are considered "corpus data" and a collection of such information as a "corpus" in this sense.
 Any information drawn from or pertaining to such information is considered "corpus-based".
+Accordingly, we account for observations in any kind of resource (identified by a URI), but ask users to specify its specific type according to the Dublin Core standard.

 </div>